abiosoft/colima/docs/FAQ.md

 colima start --edit
 ```

-The config file is located at `$HOME/.colima/default/colima.yaml`.
+For manual edit, the config file is located at `$HOME/.colima/default/colima.yaml`.

 For other profiles, `$HOME/.colima/<profile-name>/colima.yaml`